Xetibo/ReSet-Doc/sections/literature.typ

 Similar concerns can be seen with browser extensions which are also just plugins, just for the browser itself.
-Some organizations require reviews from developers before publishing an extension to a web based plugin "store", making it harder for malicious code to be published as an extension.
+Some organizations require reviews from developers before publishing an extension to a web-based plugin "store", making it harder for malicious code to be published as an extension.

 #subsection("Hooks")
+// todo which section is it referring to?
 Hooks for the plugin system refer to section in the code where the plugin applies its functionality.
 When looking back at the ABI plugin example in @rust_dynamic_libary_loading, this would be the call of the function inside the plugin system struct.
 For the